robpegurri/ns3-rt/README.md

 sionnaHelper.SetServerIp("YOUR-IP-ADDRESS-HERE");
 ```

-While on Sionna side, just remove the `--local-machine` flag when running the Python script.
+While on Sionna RT side, just remove the `--local-machine` flag when running the Python script.
 The default port used by ns3-sionna is **UDP/8103**.

-## Notes on using a custom Sionna scene with ns3-rt
+## Notes on using a custom Sionna RT scene with ns3-rt

-ns3-rt links every Node to a specific object in Sionna (associated with a fully customizable mesh).
+ns3-rt links every Node to a specific object in Sionna RT (associated with a fully customizable mesh).
 If this mesh is not found in the scene, then Sionna would not know how to calculate any of the requested values by ns3-rt.

-In the given example, upon the reception of a *LOC_UPDATE* message from ns3-rt, `sionna_server_script.py` looks for the correspondent object mesh named **car_n**, where **n** is calculated as the ns-3 **Node ID + 1**.
+In the given example, upon the reception of a *LOC_UPDATE* message from ns3-rt, `sionna_v1_server_script.py` (or the equivalent version for Sionna RT v0.19.2) looks for the correspondent object mesh named **car_n**, where **n** is calculated as the ns-3 **Node ID + 1**.
 The TX and RX antennas are placed on top of the objects (cars, in this case).

-To fully understand how to create a custom scene for Sionna, please refer to the [official video tutorial by NVIDIA](https://www.youtube.com/watch?v=7xHLDxUaQ7chttps:/).
+To fully understand how to create a custom scene for Sionna RT, please refer to the [official video tutorial by NVIDIA](https://www.youtube.com/watch?v=7xHLDxUaQ7chttps:/).

 ## Acknowledgements

-If you want to acknowledge our work, please refer to the following pre-print:
+If you want to acknowledge our work, please refer to the following publication:

 ```
 @INPROCEEDINGS{Pegu2505:Toward,
 AUTHOR="Roberto Pegurri and Francesco Linsalata and Eugenio Moro and Jakob Hoydis